binarykitchen/videomail-client/README.md

 {
     logger:                 console,                // define logging instance
     debug:                  false,                  // set true to log more info
-    timeout:                5000,                   // increase if connection is slow
     baseUrl:                'https://videomail.io', // leave as it, permanent url to post videos
     socketUrl:              'wss://videomail.io',   // leave as it, permanent url to send frames
     siteName:               'videomail-client-demo',// Required for the API.
 If you change it, contact me